 When it comes to social interaction, Basic is going to feel a lot like high school, which is weird when you go through it at 25 like I did.
 With the age limit to enlist increasing, the age range is starting to vary.
 You’ll make some of your best friends and memories in Basic, and you’ll learn some lessons… mostly about yourself.

 You’ll likely be at Chapel every Sunday, even if you don’t consider yourself “religious.”
 Some people live Chapel to Chapel… some people live chow to chow.
 Whatever it takes for you to keep going.
-Keep reminding yourself that if the military is your goal, when you’re in Basic, there’s nothing more you can be doing at the current moment to push you towards your goal, than what you’re doing right now.
+Keep reminding yourself: if the military is your goal, when you’re in Basic, there’s nothing more you can be doing at the current moment to push you towards your goal, than what you’re doing right now.

-Also, just know that everyone who went through Basic before you is going to tell you it was harder than yours.
+Also, just know everyone who went through Basic before you is going to tell you it was harder than yours.
 You’ll hear a lot of “back in my day, Basic was…” stories.
 Also, if you meet someone from a different branch, they may tell you the same.
-Sure, some branches have a physically harder training, but the isolation, separation from your family, uncomfortable environment, and introduction to new concepts applies to all branches and all time periods.
+Sure, some branches have physically harder training, but the isolation, separation from your family, uncomfortable environment, and introduction to new concepts applies to all branches and all time periods.

 Discipline: Yes.
 Responsibility: Sort Of.

 You’ll learn discipline immediately.
 Your bed will be made every day.
 You’ll be physically active.
 You’ll wake up early.
 But making amazing hospital corners on your bed doesn’t equate to being a responsible human being.

 This is something to look out for.
 When you join the military straight out of high school, you’ll learn a lot of great things.
 For example, you’ll learn the responsibility of showing up to work on time (which means 15 minutes early).
 But at the same time, the military takes care of you in a similar way to how parents take care of you.